focrensh/role-lab/docs/index.rst

    - Releative to current playbook being run: ``./roles``
    - Global for the ansible install: ``/etc/ansible/roles``

 #.
-Navigate to the ``networking-workshop/`` directory.
+Verify that you are in the home directory for your student number before we begin.
+Some of the variables we will use throughout this guide will assume this location.

    .. code:: shell

-      [student1@ansible ~]$ cd networking-workshop/
+      [student1@ansible ~]$ pwd
-      [student1@ansible networking-workshop]$
+      /home/student1

 #.
 Now we are going to create a folder relative to our current working directory to store our ansible roles.

    .. code:: shell

-      [student1@ansible networking-workshop]$ mkdir roles
+      [student1@ansible ~]$ mkdir roles

 #.
-Next we will update the **ansible.cfg** file for our current user to tell ansible to find and install roles in the new folder we created.
-At the bottom of the file we will add the line ``roles_path = ./roles``.
+Next we will update the ``ansible.cfg`` file for our current user to tell ansible to find and install roles in the new folder we created.
+Under the **[defaults]** section of the config file, right below **inventory**, we will add the line ``roles_path = ~/roles``.

    .. code:: shell

       [student1@ansible networking-workshop]$ vi ~/.ansible.cfg
       [defaults]
+      stdout_callback = yaml
       connection = smart
       timeout = 60
+      deprecation_warnings = False
+      host_key_checking = False
+      retry_files_enabled = False
       inventory = /home/student1/networking-workshop/lab_inventory/hosts
-      host_key_checking = False
+      roles_path = ~/roles
+      [persistent_connection]
-      private_key_file = /home/student1/.ssh/aws-private.pem
+      connect_timeout = 60
-      roles_path = ./roles
+      command_timeout = 60

 #.
 Lets view what current roles are installed (it should be none).
 In the current terminal run ``ansible-galaxy list``.

    .. code:: shell

-      [student1@ansible networking-workshop]$ ansible-galaxy list
+      [student1@ansible ~]$ ansible-galaxy list
-      # /---/.ansible/roles
+      # /home/student1/roles

    For the current environment, it will list out the path for each defined location roles are stored.
 If there are any roles, they will show here.
 Once we install and create roles later on, you can run this command again to see them.
+Right now it should list of the location you just defined in the ``ansible.cfg`` file with nothing under within it.

 #.
 Now that our environment is ready to use roles, lets install one from **Ansible Galaxy**.
-Navigate to |f5rolefacts| and install the role.
-Spend some time looking at the **Read Me** page for the role as well as this is generated from the README file in the role structure.
+Navigate to |f5rolefacts| to view the role that we are going to install.
+Spend some time looking at the **Read Me** page for the role as this is generated from the README file in the role structure.
 The **Details** page of this role will provide an installation snippet like below.
 Copy this command using the **copy** icon and paste it into your terminal.
 The Role should install and the output should look similar to the shell output below.

    |role-install|